fr-bl/setup-deb/README.md

 # Setup Debian

 Shell scripts to quickly setup packages and binaries for a non-root Debian user.
+This is no longer needed as all desired apps are now part of the system image.

 ## Quick setup